 The most common way to cook artichokes is to boil/steam them.

-Fill a large pot with about two inches of water and set in the artichokes, bottom side down.
+To steam your artichokes, fill a large pot with about two inches of water and set in the artichokes, bottom side down.
 Optional but tasty: add a bay leaf, a slice of lemon, and/or a garlic clove.
 Set on the stove and bring to a boil over high heat, then reduce the temperature on the water to medium, reducing it to a simmer.
 Cover.

 Steam the artichokes for about 30 minutes, until tender.
 If you’re not sure they’re ready, pull one out and pierce the bottom with a fork.
 If it pierces the flesh easily, it’s ready!